 - September 30, 2021

-The first building block of a cloud data stack starts with Snowflake.
-Your analytics engine and/or cloud data warehouse is always the core component by which your data stack revolves.
+The first building block of a modern cloud data stack starts with Snowflake.
+Your analytics engine and/or cloud data warehouse is always the core component around which your modern data stack revolves.

 The shift to cloud analytics and cloud data warehouses was supposed to simplify and modernize the data stack for analytics.
 Yet, many cloud journeys have done quite the opposite — the data stack has gotten more complex and expensive.
 In the end, this drives up data engineering costs.

 When building a data stack for Snowflake, customers have a myriad of options.
 Many new tools in new categories can fulfill a specialized role in your data stack.
 But this can also create a disintegrated data stack that can increase the overall complexity to create, operationalize, and manage your data pipelines.

 Beyond your Snowflake analytics engine at the end of your data stack, there is a myriad of specialty tools that can be inserted into your data stack, including:

 - Data observability

 When you’re building a modern data stack with Snowflake, you’ve got a ton of options.
 There are all sorts of new tools that can play a special role in your data stack as the data engineering ecosystem diagram (courtesy of lakeFS) below suggests.
 But beware, this can also lead to a disintegrated data stack, making it harder to create, operationalize, and manage your data pipelines.